newaetech/DesignStartTrace/README.md

 triggering](triggering.md) to learn all the triggering options and possibilities that are added by trace.

+## Trace Jitter
+Debug trace data has some jitter: if the same operation is run multiple times on the target processor, and this operation generates the same debug trace data each time, there will be small differences in the timing of this trace data.

+This jitter can be observed by running the [example notebook](jupyter/TraceWhisperer.ipynb) and using trace as the trigger.
+To use trace for side-channel analysis effectively, this jitter must be understood and possibly dealt with.

+The observations that follow are just that, observations made during the development of this tooling; there is nothing in Arm's specifications which guarantees some permissible range for this jitter.

+### Jitter from Paralle Trace Port
+When there is no trace data to output, synchronization frames are produced continuously.
+These frames are 16 or 32 bits wide.
+It follows that with any trace port width less than 32 bits, jitter is unavoidable.
+In practice, up to 6 clock cycles of jitter have been observed with a 4-bit trace port.

+In many cases, this jitter can be corrected / eliminated in post-processing, e.g.  by re-aligning the power traces.

+### Jitter from SWO Pin
+When there is no trace data to output on the SWO pin, the link *can* be idle, as long as the `SYNCTAP` field of the `DWT.CTRL` register is set to 0 (reference: ARM DDI 0403E.d, section C1.8.7).
+If these bits are not zero, a periodic synchronization frame is emitted every 16M, 64M, or 256M cycles.
+If a synchronization frame is being emitted when a trace event occurs, the observation of the trace event could be delayed by hundreds of clock cycles!
+Unless your application needs the synchronization frames, disable them to avoid this situation.

+The SWO baudrate sets a lower bound on jitter; for minimum jitter, set the `TPI.ACPR` register to 0: this makes the baud rate equal to the target clock rate.
+With this setting, it may be possible for there to be no jitter at all.
+In practice, 1-2 cycles of jitter is frequently observed, and this is likely because in SWO mode, debug trace acquisition is asynchronous to the target clock (the PhyWhisperer's SAM3U clock is used).
+The amount of jitter than can be expected will depend on the ratio of the PhyWhisperer and target clocks (1-2 cycles was observed with a 24 MHz target clock).

+Again, in many cases this jitter can be corrected / eliminated in post-processing, e.g.  by re-aligning the power traces.

+One final consideration is that for **very** long captures in SWO mode (i.e. millions of clock cycles), clock frequency drift between the PhyWhisperer's clock and the target's clock can have the effect of increasing the jitter over the lenght of the trace.
+For example, for a trace that is 20 million clock cycles long at 24 MHz, jitter is sometimes seen to increase linearly throughout the capture, starting a 2 cycles and ending at 8 cycles.

 ## Orbuculum
 Raw trace data has somewhat complex layers of formatting.
 Fortunately,